Dark1NF1N17Y/Arduino-Traffic-Light-With-LCD/README.md

-# Arduino-Traffic-Light-With-LCD
+# Arduino Traffic Light With LCD

-1 - Arduino Traffic Light With Countdown Displayed On LCD
+- Arduino Traffic Light With Countdown Displayed On LCD

-2 - You Can Change 'maincount' Int To Change The Timer
+- You Can Change `maincount` Int To Change The Timer

-3 - When The Countdown Ends The Lights Changes
+- When The Countdown Ends The Lights Changes

-4 - If Something Is Wrong Don't Be Confused And Wait The Update
+- If Something Is Wrong Don't Be Confused And Wait The Update
+> [!NOTE]
+> No Longer Updated

+## Project Preview

 ![alt text](https://github.com/Dark1NF1N17Y/Arduino-Traffic-Light-With-LCD/blob/main/Project.png?raw=true)

-**CopyRight 1NF1N17Y 2023**
+**&copy; CopyRight 1NF1N17Y 2023**